 1) Missing Out on Shell Benefits

-Shell ranked as one of the largest oil companies on the planet and was Europe’s top-ranked public company on the Forbes Global 2000 ranking in 2022.
+Shell is one of the largest oil companies on the planet and was ranked #17 on Forbes Top 2000 rating in 2024.
 The employee benefits at Shell are one of your most significant and often most substantial assets.
 Therefore, taking advantage of these plans while still working at Shell is vital.

 Are you Maxing out the Shell Provident Fund 401(k)?